ello/wtf/README.md

 * `title:` The title of your article, inside of quote marks: `"I am a title"`
 * `date:` The publish date of an article (or its last updated date): `2015-01-23 01:23:45`
 * `categories:` Pick the single category for the article (see the list in the section below): `policies`
 * `position:` This determines the position of the article in the category list.
 Lower numbers are at the top of the list.

-Keep in mind that updating this may require updates to other articles in the list.
+**Other Notes:** Posts with future dates are ignored and not published.
+Keep in mind that updating the post position may require updates to other articles in the list to get the ordering you desire.

 ### Post Categories:
 Available categories (anything else will be ignored and not appear on the category lists)

-* about
+* `about`
-* help
+* `help`
-* policies
+* `policies`
-* resources
+* `resources`

 ### Post Content:
 All content goes below the _Post Meta Data_ and is formatted with Markdown.